Last Updated on June 3, 2023 by Ellen

 Na Bolon’s website is in Spanish.
 Find it here.

-El Museo del Ambar has some interesting history.
+El Museo del Ambar (Amber Museum) has some interesting history.
 The museum itself is adjacent to La Merced – an old Catholic church.
 For a time, the area where the museum now stands fell into disrepair, then was a jail, then abandoned.
 But what’s inside is much more interesting.
 It houses unique resin that dates back 35 to 25 million years.